ebi-gene-expression-group/tertiary_workflows_docs/docs/index.rst

 Project
 *******

 Tertiary workflows in single-cell RNA-seq analysis are, in the definition of the Human Cell Atlas (HCA), those processes occuring subsequent to quantification, such as clustering and trajectory inference.

-This project aims to make the components of such workflows more re-usable by wrapping them in simple scripts with inputs and outputs designed to facilitate their flexible use in workflows.
-We aim to make the scripts available via Bioconda packages associated with the component tools (Seurat, Scater ect) and in containters suitable for cloud deployment.
+Example libraries implementing these analyses are Seurat, Scater and Scanpy.

+This is a project to increase the re-usability and reproducibility of these workflows, to facilitate comparison and benchmarking.
+Our strategy is:

+1. Provide command-line access to individual library functions through simple wrapper scripts packaged with Bioconda.
+2. Enable pipeline inter-operability by adopting and/or improving file format standards (e.g. Loom) which can be read and written by a variety of packages.
+3. Facilitate the generation of workflows built on the above components, in environments such as Galaxy and Nextflow, for deployment in platform-agnostic ways.

 .. toctree::
    :maxdepth: 2